bseverns/seedBox/docs/roadmaps/native_golden.md

 explicit `python3` binary even if your shell still points `python` at the ancient 2.x ghosts.)

+Heads-up: the hash helper now bails with a non-zero exit any time `wave.open()` refuses to parse a WAV or a `data` chunk's length needs clamping.
+That's on purpose—if the source artifact is garbage we want CI to scream until someone re-renders it.
+If you're debugging a mangled file locally and still want the old best-effort salvage path, add `--allow-salvage` so the script knows you're accepting the risk.

 Registry acting up or hacking offline?
 Run `./scripts/offline_native_golden.sh` to compile the standalone helper, regenerate every fixture, and refresh the manifest without touching PlatformIO.
 It relies on the same render routines and